Woodlands Center For Special Surgery

 Hip pain can be extremely debilitating and even make you unable to walk due to the pain.
-If you’re experiencing hip pain, board-certified surgeon Dr. Mark Ciaglia, DO, and orthopaedic and sports medicine surgeon Dr. William J. Jordan, MD, at Woodlands Center for Special Surgery in The Woodlands, Texas, can help you find the root cause of your pain and restore your quality of life.
+If you’re experiencing hip pain, board-certified surgeon Dr. Mark Ciaglia, DO, and orthopaedic and sports medicine surgeon Dr. William J. Jordan, MD, at Woodlands Center for Special Surgery in The Woodlands and Willis, Texas, can help you find the root cause of your pain and restore your quality of life.
 To see Dr. Ciaglia or Dr. Jordan, call the office or book your appointment online today.

 Over time, your body experiences natural wear and tear, and your hip joint is no different.
 It’s a ball-and-socket joint that allows for the ball on your femur to glide amongst the hip socket when you move.
 The cartilage, muscles, and tendons in your hips can get overused, leading to hip pain.